 *** A degree in education or teaching with TESOL method includes a Bachelor of Education with TESOL method.

-As well as having an OET course to teach, Preliminary Providers will have the knowledge and skill needed to deliver an engaging, dynamic OET Preparation Course which focuses on learning outcomes and the improvement of language skills rather than simple test rehearsal and coaching.
+By the end of the Lessons 1-3, Preliminary Providers will have the knowledge and skills needed to deliver an engaging, dynamic OET Preparation Course which focuses on learning outcomes and the improvement of language skills rather than simple test rehearsal and coaching.
 Our experience suggests this will make your course more attractive to students which will lead to increased candidature.
 Preliminary training will show schools how to create the kind of classroom environment that students will value.